mdgriffith/elm-animator/README.md

 ## Calm Enrichment

 The second type is something I think of as *calm enrichment*.

-The floating city on the [Elm Japan Website](https://elmjapan.org/) (you will need to scroll down a little) is wonderful!
+The floating city on the [Elm Japan Website](https://elmjapan.org/) —you will need to scroll down a little— is wonderful!

 It doesn't distract from what I'm trying to accomplish on the website, it simply sits there, calmly floating.
 It doesn't take anything away from my *budget of attention* that I have when visiting the website.
 In fact it likely **increases** the amount of attention I'm willing to *pay*.

-They used [`elm-playground`](https://package.elm-lang.org/packages/evancz/elm-playground/latest/Playground) (which I am likewise inspired by) to achieve the effect and convinced me to make this sort of thing easy in `elm-animator`.
+They used [`elm-playground`](https://package.elm-lang.org/packages/evancz/elm-playground/latest/Playground) —which I am likewise inspired by— to achieve the effect and convinced me to make this sort of thing easy in `elm-animator`.